 - Some anime series from Funimation are now no longer available.

 If you ever find yourself staring at your computer screen with no idea of what to watch next, you way want to give VRV a spin.

 VRV splits the difference between YouTube content and Netflix.
 Netflix has high quality shows, but the lacks alternative and free content that makes VRV appealing.
 YouTube’s democratic video rating system sometimes allows quality videos to get lost in the shuffle.
 VRV’s content curation team does a pretty good job of making sure the best videos appear where people can easily discover them.

 Though the majority of VRV’s catalog is marketed as a geek-centric video hub, the range of content that’s actually available on VRV might surprise you.
-If you have an off-beat sense of humor, appreciate odd low-budget scary movies or have even one nerdy bone in your body, you’ll likely find more than a few titles on VRV to enjoy.
+If you have an off-beat sense of humor or have even one nerdy bone in your body, you’ll likely find more than a few titles on VRV to enjoy.